 As our roots extend deeper into the community, Welcome Gardens aspires to proliferate the availability of complimentary garden spaces.
 These spaces will flourish on underutilized public and privately-owned lands, making gardening more accessible to immigrants and refugees.
 We are also cultivating partnerships with various organizations to enrich our soil with an array of resources-ranging from gardening essentials to educational workshops.
 By intertwining shared garden spaces with essential supplies, diverse educational platforms, and compassionate volunteer mentorship, Welcome Gardens is blossoming into a crucial component of Victoria's sustainable and diverse local food production ecosystem.
-Overcoming Challenges:
+Volunteers are crucial to deliver Welcome Gardens activitie Overcoming Challenges: